alexjohnives/skyguide/README.md

 Running the pages through the validator, I discovered consistent errors throughout which were due to the use of

-1. A redundant Navbar ID (navebarDropdown) that was present in the Bootstrap example
+1. A redundant Navbar ID (navbarDropdown) that was present in the Bootstrap example
 2. Sections lacking heading tags.

 I've included a sample error report from the sanctuary page that documents these errors across all the pages.